Beginners can find meditation frustrating. These top 10 beginner’s techniques and tips make meditation easier to start and to stay with.

 InsightTimer is the #1 free meditation app for both Android and iOS.

-This app offers nearly 8,000 free meditations presented by some of the best meditation teachers anywhere, including Jack Kornfield, Ram Dass, and Thich Nhat Hanh.
+This app offers thousands of free meditations presented by some of the best meditation teachers anywhere, including Jack Kornfield, Ram Dass, and Thich Nhat Hanh.

 You can access meditations by category.

 InsightTimer offer so many meditations of all levels that it truly can be your “one stop shop” for meditations for life.

 Tip 5: Be Clear About Why You Are Meditating

 The last tip for staying with your newfound meditation practice is to be very clear about your “big why.”